felpzOliveira/Cody/README.md

  * See todo file.

 ## Building
-Please note that currently the editor only runs under linux and was tested in Ubuntu only.
+The editor was tested on Ubuntu and Windows 11.
 Most of the code is self-contained with exception of libgit2 that is a submodule.

 Clone it recursively: